marbl/canu/documentation/source/faq.rst

     **PacBio Sequel V3**
        The defaults for PacBio should work on this data.

-    **Nanopore R9 large genomes**
+    **Nanopore flip-flop R9.4**
-       Due to some systematic errors, the identity estimate used by Canu for correction can be an over-estimate of true error, inflating runtime and disk usage.
-The newest releases should automatically adjust for this but if you are using Canu 1.6 or older you can try ``'corMhapOptions=--threshold 0.8 --ordered-sketch-size 1000 --ordered-kmer-size 14'``.
+       Based on a human dataset, the flip-flop basecaller reduces both the raw read error rate and the residual error rate remaining after Canu read correction.
+For this reason you can reduce the error tolerated by Canu.
+If you have over 30x coverage add the options: ``'corMhapOptions=--threshold 0.8 --ordered-sketch-size 1000 --ordered-kmer-size 14' correctedErrorRate=0.105``.
+This is primarily a speed optimization so you can use defaults, especially if your genome's accuracy is not improved by the flip-flop caller.

 Can I assemble RNA sequence data?
 -------------------------------------